Rsweater/LaneDetection/README.md

 <summary>Training Design</summary>

-* **Lifecycle Management:** Features a comprehensive module lifecycle management Runner for efficient tracking.
+* **Comprehensive Lifecycle Management:** Features a robust module lifecycle management system (Runner) for efficiently tracking and managing data and modules.
-* **Organized Logging:** Ensures a structured log storage system that allows for easy querying, alongside a logically organized configuration file structure.
+* **Structured Logging:** Ensures a well-organized log storage system that facilitates easy querying and analysis, complemented by a logically structured configuration file system.
-* **Version Control:** Provides functionality for easy code version comparison and supports bash scripts for quick environment configuration with single-line commands.
+* **Version Control and Environment Setup:** Provides tools for easy code version comparison and supports bash scripts for rapid environment setup with single-line commands, ensuring consistency and reproducibility.

 </details>